 Police: Motorcycle backfiring causes panic in Times Square

-The midtown Manhattan neighborhood is a major tourist destination and entertainment center.
+But after 31 people were killed in two mass shootings in El Paso, Texas, and Dayton, Ohio, in less than 24 hours over the weekend, the sudden discharge of loud noises Tuesday evening in the midtown Manhattan neighborhood, a major tourist destination and entertainment center, had people screaming as they fled.

-PIX11 reports some people on Twitter thought the noise was an explosion and that many people ran into buildings and stores.
+Video footage showed the throngs rushing out of the area, with some taking cover behind vehicles.

-The scare comes after 31 people were killed in two mass shootings in El Paso, Texas, and Dayton, Ohio, in less than 24 hours over the weekend.
+Gideon Glick, an actor in "To Kill a Mockingbird" at the Shubert Theater, said the show had to be stopped because of the chaos.
+He wrote on Twitter, "Screaming civilians tried to storm our theater for safety.
+The audience started screaming and the cast fled the stage.
+This is the world we live in.
+This cannot be our world."

 Comments